-In upper secondary education, you learn the skills to function in a linguistically and culturally diverse world.
-The aim is to support your growth as an active global citizen with the knowledge, skills and will to engage in debate and action on global issues.
+In general upper secondary education you will learn skills to function in a linguistically and culturally diverse world.
+The aim is to support your growth as an active global citizen and to provide you with the knowledge, skills, and will to engage in discussion and initiatives on global issues.

-- to identify what is meant by internationalism and global and cultural competence, what you already know about these issues and what you can do to extend it
+- to identify what is meant by internationalism and global and cultural competence, as well as what you already know about these issues and what you can do to expand your knowledge, and

-- learn how to articulate and discuss issues related to these topics, for example when applying for jobs and postgraduate studies.
+- to learn how to express your ideas and discuss issues related to these topics, for example, when applying for jobs and further studies.

-- Initial reflection on language, culture and internationalism
+- 20. Introductory reflection on language, culture and internationalism (coming)

 This section proceeds in the order shown in the figure, from the core outwards.
-It starts from what happens between the ears, i.e. from one’s own thoughts and feelings, against which everything one encounters in everyday life, such as language, opinions and behaviour, is mirrored.
-What knowledge, attitudes and values make up your identity?
-What are the issues related to languages, cultures, diversity of people and circumstances – living in the midst of multiple internationalism?
+It starts from what happens between the ears, that is, from one’s own thoughts and feelings, on which everything one encounters in everyday life, such as language, opinions, and behaviour, is reflected.
+What knowledge, attitudes, and values is your identity built on?
+What are the issues related to the diversity of languages, cultures, people, and circumstances – to living in the midst of diverse internationalism?

-We then move on to look at communities, such as family, friends and hobby friends.
+We then move on to look at communities, such as family, friends, and peers from hobbies.
 Communities can also be virtual: what groups or communities can you join or follow on social media?

 What are the skills needed to be part of these different communities, what do you do well, what do you need to know more of – yours or someone else’s?
 What are the language skills involved?
-And what kinds of situations involve what you might call “cultural differences”?
-The diversity of people, communities, languages and perceptions becomes apparent at the very latest when people do not understand or are not understood.
+And what kinds of contexts involve what you might call “cultural differences”?
+The diversity of people, communities, languages and perceptions becomes apparent at the very latest when people do not understand each other or are not being understood.

-The outermost frame of the picture looks at internationalism from the perspective of global cooperation and considers one’s own responsibility and opportunities to make a difference.
-Here, we talk about global citizenship, i.e. efforts to develop the world in a more just, responsible and sustainable direction.
-Different ways of making a difference are already taught in primary school, for example by participating in a school sustainability group or by taking part in different kinds of voluntary work, such as a taxi driver.
-Global citizenship skills can also be acquired through participation in international activities at school, where it is important to pay attention to skills acquired through international exchange studies or school international projects, for example.
-It can also be acquired through socialising with friends or working with people from different cultures and linguistic backgrounds.
+The outermost layer of the picture focuses on internationalism from the perspective of global cooperation, and the aim is to reflect on one’s own responsibility and opportunities to make a difference.
+Here, we discuss global citizenship, that is, efforts taken to develop the world in a more just, responsible and sustainable direction.
+Various ways of making a difference are already taught in primary school, such as participating in school sustainability projects or by taking part in different kinds of voluntary work.
+Global citizenship skills can also be acquired through participation in international activities at school, and attention should be paid to the skills that are acquired through international exchange studies or school international projects.
+Global citizenship skills can also be learned in everyday life, with friends or at work, with people from different cultures and linguistic backgrounds.

-- about international cooperation projects in your own upper secondary school
+- international cooperation projects in your own general upper secondary school,

-How did you use the languages you learned, did you learn something new or did you end up correcting your own perceptions of culture?
+How did you use the languages you learned, did you learn something new, and did you end up correcting your own understandings of different cultures?

 International competence through mobility

-There are many ways to build up internationality and related skills.
-Internationalisation is often associated with transnational activities or exchange studies (mobility), although there are many ways of doing this.
-In upper secondary school, international cooperation can be done, for example, by volunteering in various international organisations in Finland, by participating in international cooperation projects in your own upper secondary school from your home computer or by applying for a job in an international company in Finland.
+There are many ways to build up global competence and related skills.
+Internationalisation is often associated with international activities or exchange studies (mobility), even though there are a variety of ways to develop international competence.
+In general upper secondary school, participating in international cooperation may entail, for example, volunteering in various international organisations in Finland, participating in the school’s international cooperation projects from your home computer, or applying for a job in an international company in Finland.

 Me and my identity

-Understanding your own identity is the basis of linguistic and cultural competence: From what starting points, attitudes and values do you approach situations where you encounter something new and alien to you?
+Understanding your own identity forms the basis of linguistic and cultural competence: From what starting points, attitudes, and values do you approach situations where you encounter something new and alien to you?
 What languages and cultures make up your identity?

 Me and my community

-Communities (e.g. school, family, friends, hobby groups) are increasingly diverse, with no one member of the community representing just one culture.
+Communities (e.g., school, family, friends, and hobbies) are increasingly diverse, with no member of the community representing just one culture.
 Cultural identity is built from pieces of many different cultures, which are adopted through interaction with different people and communities.
-Understanding the meaning and value of diversity requires curiosity and open-mindedness towards what is new or alien to one’s own community, i.e. otherness.
+Understanding the meaning and value of diversity requires curiosity and open-mindedness towards what is new or alien to one’s own community, that is, otherness.
 Understanding diversity also requires the recognition of cultural stereotypes and simplifications and the ability to break free from them.

 This section aims to foster an understanding of how language can encourage or restrict one’s own or others’ opportunities to participate and contribute to society.
 It will also highlight ways of interacting even when there is no common language.

-Multilingual and multicultural competences support mediation skills.
-Mediation is the ability to communicate between different parties even when they are unable, for one reason or another, to convey messages (ideas, text, anything to say) directly to each other.
-Mediation therefore refers to the means of constructive interaction that can be used to facilitate encounters and interactions between different parties.
+Plurilingual and pluricultural competences support mediation.
+Mediation is the ability to communicate between different parties even when they are unable, for one reason or another, to convey messages (ideas, text, any given message) directly to each other.
+Mediation refers to means of constructive interaction that can be used to facilitate encounters and interaction between different parties.

 Mediation is needed when communication breaks down for reasons such as:

-- the interlocutor uses language, vocabulary or a register of language that the other is not familiar with
+- the use of language, vocabulary, or a register of language that others are not familiar with

-- the interlocutor is communicating on issues about which the other has less knowledge.
-In such cases, the conversation is hampered by the other party’s lack of knowledge, which may be due to factors such as educational background, developmental stage (for example, when talking to a young child) or life experience.
+- discussing issues of which others have less knowledge.
+In such cases, meaning-making is hampered by others’ lack of knowledge, which may be due to factors such as educational background, developmental stage (for example, when talking to a young child), or life experience.

 - there are cultural differences between the two parties

-The descriptors of mediation can help you become aware of and develop your own constructive interaction skills.
-The areas of mediation are highlighted in the infographic below.
+The descriptors below can help you become aware of and develop your own mediation skills.

-The multilingual and cultural competence descriptors help you to monitor your own competence in relation to the skills of different languages, their sharing and application.
-Multilingual and cultural competences can be the ability to use one’s own cultural or multilingual competences to produce and interpret information, as well as the ability to use multilingualism in interaction situations.
-Mediation is also part of multilingual and cultural competence.
+Descriptors of plurilingual and pluricultural competence provide you with tools assess your competence in relation to your proficiency in different languages, in combining them, and in using them jointly.
+Plurilingual and pluricultural competence may refer to the ability to use one’s own cultural or plurilingual competence to produce and interpret information, as well as the ability to make use of plurilingualism in interaction.
+Mediation is also part of plurual and pluricultural competence.

-Descriptors help to understand the skills needed to operate in linguistically and culturally diverse communities.
+The picture below includes descriptors that will help you to understand the skills needed to operate in linguistically and culturally diverse communities.

 Me and the world

-High school studies support the growth of an active global citizen with the knowledge, skills and will to influence global phenomena such as the climate crisis or biodiversity loss.
+The aim of general upper secondary studies is to support your growth as an active global citizen with the knowledge, skills, and will to make an impact on global phenomena such as the climate crisis or biodiversity loss.

 In the tasks below, the aim is to

-- identify and understand their own starting points for internationalism
+- identify and understand your own starting points for internationalism

-- identify and understand the different forms of internationalism
+- identify and understand different forms of internationalism

-- find ways and opportunities to use their language skills as a tool for cooperation and influence in global communities
+- find ways and opportunities to use your language skills as tools for cooperation and influence in global communities

-- to understand the importance of international cooperation in building a sustainable future and promoting democracy and to find opportunities for such cooperation.
+- to understand the importance of global cooperation in building a sustainable future and promoting democracy, and to find opportunities for such cooperation.